Stetson Bennett

-Early life and high school
+Early life

 Bennett was born on October 28, 1997, in Atlanta, Georgia.
 In first grade, his family moved from Atlanta to Nahunta, Georgia.
 In eighth grade, his family moved to Blackshear, Georgia, where he played high school football at Pierce County High School.
 There, he led the school to three consecutive state playoff appearances, throwing for 3,724 yards, running for 500 more and scoring 40 total touchdowns as a senior.
 Bennett was a two-star quarterback coming out of high school and his only FBS scholarship offer came from Middle Tennessee State as coaches thought he was too short and too light—he was 5 ft 9.5 in and 185 lb at the time.

 College career

-Georgia
+Georgia (first stint)

-Bennett was a walk-on at Georgia his freshman season.
+Bennett was a walk-on at Georgia his freshman season in 2017.

 He did not take a snap the whole season.
-After five-star high school quarterback Justin Fields committed to Georgia in 2018, Bennett decided to transfer to Jones County Junior College.
+After five-star high school quarterback Justin Fields committed to Georgia in 2018, Bennett decided to transfer to Jones College.

-Jones County Junior College
+Jones College

-After his transfer, Bennett played in 12 games and threw for 16 touchdowns and 1,840 yards.
-After his lone season at Jones County he entered the transfer portal for a second time.
+After his transfer, Bennett played in 12 games and threw for 16 touchdowns and 1,840 yards in his sophomore season.
 He was a three-star prospect heading into his transfer.
 He was about to join the Louisiana Ragin' Cajuns, but he ended up returning to Georgia.
 The Bulldogs were in need of a backup quarterback after Fields transferred to Ohio State.
 Georgia offered Bennett a scholarship.
 He accepted and became Georgia's second-string quarterback.

 Georgia (second stint)

+2019–2020

-As Jake Fromm's backup, Bennett had two touchdowns and one interception on the season.
+As Jake Fromm's backup in 2019, Bennett had two touchdowns and one interception on the season as a junior.
 He also had one rushing touchdown.
-He most notably appeared in the SEC Championship Game when Fromm went down with an injury.
+He most notably appeared in the Southeastern Conference (SEC) Championship Game when Fromm went down with an injury.

-Heading into his junior season, Bennett started the season as a backup quarterback to D'Wan Mathis.
+Heading into his senior season (2020), Bennett started the season as a backup quarterback to D'Wan Mathis.
 Mathis was named the starter after Jamie Newman, the planned starter, opted out of the season.
 Bennett became the starter after poor play from Mathis.
 A few months later, USC transfer JT Daniels took the starting job.
 Bennett appeared in eight games, of which he played significant time in six of them.
 He finished with 1,179 passing yards, eight passing touchdowns, and six interceptions to go along with two rushing touchdowns.